anst/spark-contest/README.md

 * problems.json (needs to follow folder and example format)

 ### To run a contest
+Import the database structure ``` thscs.sql ``` using any MySQL administration tool or through the command line.

 Use ONLY the shell script to start the servers. ``` sh run.sh ```